 This morning, after a late night, I chose to sleep in.
 Instead of making time for my usual Bible reading and prayer time before I got out of bed, I hit the ground running.
 Shower, breakfast, laundry, computer work.
 I packed my youngest off to college, prepared for a literature class I was teaching that afternoon, took a walk with Winston, and soon it was time for my husband to come home.
 Dinner preparations, kitchen clean up, a few more emails to answer, and bedtime was fast approaching.

 It was then that I realized, despite the substantial dinner I had enjoyed, that I was hungry-- spiritually hungry.
 Because I eat physical meals on a regular basis, I begin to crave food when I miss a meal.
 Similarly, because I eat spiritual meals on a regular basis (Bible reading, prayer time, Sunday and Wednesday worship), I begin to crave spiritual food when I miss a "meal."
-Just like eating physical food satisfies my body's need for nourishment, consuming spiritual food meets my soul's need for nourishment.
+Eating physical food satisfies my body's need for nourishment, and consuming spiritual food meets my soul's need for nourishment.
 When I skip a meal, my soul hungers.

 And so I turned beseeching eyes to my Father and said, "I'm hungry, Father, really I am."